Mac Won't Boot from USB | Check These Simple Solutions - Qiling

 Step 2.
 Start your Mac while holding the Option key.

 Step 3.
-The screen will display a menu with several boot device options.
-Select the USB drive, then hit the Enter key.
+To boot from a USB drive, first, the computer will display a menu with several boot device options.
+Select the USB drive from the menu and press the Enter key to initiate the booting process.

 Step 4.
 The macOS installer is launched from the USB device when the Mac begins to boot.